Zaloog/kanban-python/README.md

 > A Terminal Kanban Application written in Python to boost your productivity :rocket:

 ## Introduction
+> Note: I am no longer actively working on this project (besides bug fixes), you might take a look at the next iteration [kanban-tui], which offers a better kanban experience with a full TUI build with [textual]

 Welcome to **kanban-python**, your Terminal Kanban-Board Manager.

 ![header](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_header.PNG)